 Despite the heavy tax levied on Jackson’s population, this was not an isolated incident.
 Without the ability to enhance field inspections and tactically root out leaks and disruptions, costs will continue to rise even as water becomes scarcer.

-To help stop leaks, water utilities can leverage advanced improvements in mobile technology and integrate digital field inspections platforms into their daily operations.
+To help stop leaks, water utilities can leverage advanced improvements in mobile technology and integrate inspection tech platforms into their daily operations.
 These can help field inspection teams to more efficiently collect and circulate better-quality data about leaks in several important ways, including:

-- Systematizing field inspections.
 Cloud-connected in real-time, mobile inspection platforms bring field inspections – dispersed by geography or process, data, or goal – into a unified and coherent system.
-Armed with the same platform, field inspection teams can be dispatched knowing their collected data will be combined into one database.
-Field inspectors and their supervisors at the office work with the same underlying data that’s stored in one location and accessible to the entire project team, providing high-level visibility to streamline efforts for quicker repair and remediation.
+Field inspection teams use the same platform, ensuring data consolidation into one database.
+Field inspectors and office supervisors work with shared data stored centrally.
+This accessibility benefits the entire project team, streamlining efforts for quicker repairs and remediation.

 Keep your head above water

 While the problems faced by our water infrastructure have been directly addressed by the federal government’s sweeping Bipartisan Infrastructure Law, full-scale transformation is years, if not decades, away.
-In the meantime, it’s up to utilities to bridge the gap between water that’s treated and water that’s delivered – and billed.
+Meanwhile, utilities must bridge the gap between treated and billed water.

 Learn more about the use of digital field inspection management platform for water utilities by checking out a utilities customer success story.